Blogs

 What is a Predatory Marriage?

-Predatory marriage is a phrase that was first coined in Canada and is now being more widely used in England and Wales.
-A predatory marriage is essentially the practice of one person marrying another for the sole purpose of gaining access to their assets and their Estate.
-In such situations, there is typically ‘the predator’ and the person they choose to marry for the purposes aforementioned.
-Usually ‘the predator’ will choose someone who is vulnerable and does not have the capacity to get married, but they will take advantage of that person and led them into it.
+A predatory marriage is the practice of one person marrying another for the sole purpose of gaining access to their assets and their Estate.
+In such situations, there is typically ‘the predator’ and the person they choose to marry for the purposes of the aforementioned.
+Usually ‘the predator’ will choose someone who is vulnerable and does not have the mental capacity to agree to get married or have the awareness of what this marriage will mean.
+The predator will take advantage of that person and lead them into it.
 The marriage usually takes place covertly, to avoid any interference from family members.

-How can the marriage take place if one of the parties does not have capacity?
+Can a marriage take place if one of the parties does not have mental capacity?

 The current guidance is that Registrars should undertake separate interviews with both parties, before the marriage.
 However, this is only guidance and so often if the interviews are conducted together, ‘the predator’ has the opportunity to interject and conceal that the other person lacks capacity.
 In addition, Registrars have little to no training in how to assess capacity or general safeguarding.